Which city is cheaper, Monaco or Valencia?

 Monaco is a party destination, and you'll find plenty of activity all night long.
 It's where sophistication meets glam, with many luxury nightclubs, cocktail bars, casinos, and even opera houses that you can explore.
 The city attracts celebrities, wealthy business people, and jetsetters who are looking to socialize, see, and be seen.

-Valencia is a popular resort destination that attracts visitors from everywhere.
+Valencia has a few great resort options.
 You can choose between staying near the old town (Ciutat Vella) or out by the beach.
 One of the best beach areas is El Cabanyal.
 It's still close enough in to be well connected by public transit but offers a great coastal vibe as well.

-The beaches in Valencia are among the best in the world.
-The city is surrounded by some of the best beaches in Spain.
-They're accessible but still largely undeveloped.
-They also have long stretches of sand and although they can get crowded during the summer months, they still have plenty of space.
+Valencia has a beach worth visiting.
+There are several urban beaches in town that are accessible by public transit.
+Many offer surprisingly long stretches of sand with wide beaches and plenty of activity.
+The beaches can get crowded during the summer months, but they are generally large enough to accommodate the crowds.
 La Malvarrosa Beach is one of the most popular because of its proximity to the city.
 El Saler Beach is further out and popular with the locals and Port Saplaya is a colorful area with shopping and beaches.

 Plenty of visitors enjoy relaxing on the beach in Monaco.
 Located along the French Riviera, the beaches are a mix of pebbles and sand.
 The only public beach is Plage du Larvotto in Monte Carlo and there are a number of activities available including jet skis and wind-surfing.
 This is also a very family-friendly beach that kids of all ages can enjoy.

-Many people travel to Monaco specifically to go shopping.
+The abundance of shops in Monaco make it a world-class shopping destination.
 A visit would not be complete without experiencing the city's shopping.
 There are couture, luxury brands as well as local boutiques that are frequented by the wealthy and famous.
 Popular shopping areas include Le Metropole Shopping Center, Fontvieille Shopping Centre, and La Condamine Market.

-You'll find plenty of kid-friendly things to do in Valencia.
+Valencia is a very kid-friendly coastal city.
 The city has some kid-friendly museums, an impressive zoo, and the largest aquarium in Europe (with its own dolphin show).
-There are also countless playgrounds of all sizes and a number of parks and outdoor spaces where kids can run around.
+Head to the Science Museum or simply wander around the museum complex.
+There are water activities and a beautiful futuristic style that attracts families and influencers with its photogenic atmosphere.
+There are also countless playgrounds of all sizes around town and a number of parks and outdoor spaces where kids can run around.
+There's a city park that runs through town and has playgrounds and bike trails.
+You can also spend a fun-filled day at the beach.

 For families, Monaco is not always the best place to visit.
 The city has a few family-friendly activities like an Oceanography Museum, a Zoological Park, and a harbor where kids can explore.
 You can also check out the Changing of the Guards in the Old Town.
 The public beach in town, Plage du Larvotto, is very family-friendly as well.